enpm611/github-actions/README.md

 Automated testing on commit

 a) Create a new branch called `test` and push it to the repository.
 Then create a PR for that branch.
-b) Observe the test results
+b) Observe the test results.
+If there is a bug, update the test case to match the value that is returned by the function.
-c) Introduce a bug and push.
+c) Push the updated code.
 Observe the test results.